eric-upchurch/brewfather-utils/README.md

 To convert from *iBrewMaster 2* to *Brewfather* batches, you will need your backups from *iBrewMaster 2* in JSON format.
 Your backups can have any number of batches per file, and you can process all of your backup files in a single call.

 ## Application Usage
+**NOTE: Before you run the application, please see the *Limitations* section for some additional setup!!!**

 To see usage, run `python bfutil.py --help`.

 To convert batches, run the following: `python bfutil.py --brewer "<name>" --file <files>`, where `"<name>"` is your name (or your brewery name), and `<files>` is the list of *iBrewMaster 2* backup JSON files you wish to convert.